SumoLogic/sumologic-documentation/blog-service/2024-05-31-dashboards.md

 - **Custom Variable Values**.
 Assign different variable values to each report, tailoring the data to meet specific reporting needs.
 - **Custom Time Ranges**.
 Define distinct time ranges for each report, ensuring you capture the data most relevant to your analysis.
 - **Run Frequencies**.
 Schedule reports to run at varying frequencies, from daily snapshots to monthly summaries.
 - **Email Addresses**.
-Specify different email addresses for each report, ensuring the right information reaches the right stakeholders.
+Specify one or more email addresses for each report, ensuring the right information reaches the right stakeholders.

 Learn more [here](/docs/dashboards/scheduled-report/#create-a-scheduled-report).